pityka/tasks/README.md

 Results of individual subtasks are cached between runs.
 Upon restart only those subtasks are executed whose output is not yet computed, or whose input has changed.

-Automatic up and downscaling of the cluster on EC2, LSF or via ssh.
+Automatic up and downscaling of the cluster on EC2 or via ssh.

 ## Example